Avatar (2009 film): Plot

-While escorting the avatars of Grace and Dr. Norm Spellman, Jake's avatar is attacked by Pandoran wildlife, and he flees into the forest, where he is rescued by female Na'vi Neytiri.
+While escorting the avatars of Grace and Dr. Norm Spellman, Jake's avatar is attacked by Pandoran wildlife and flees into the forest, where he is rescued by the Na'vi princess Neytiri.
 Suspicious of Jake, she takes him to her clan.
 Neytiri's mother, Mo'at, the clan's spiritual leader, orders her daughter to initiate Jake into their society.

 Colonel Miles Quaritch, head of RDA's security force, promises Jake that the company will restore the use of his legs if he provides information about the Na'vi and their gathering place, the giant Hometree, under which is a rich deposit of unobtanium.
 Learning of this, Grace transfers herself, Jake, and Norm to an outpost.
-Jake and Neytiri fall in love as Jake is initiated into the tribe.
-He and Neytiri choose each other as mates.
+Jake and Neytiri fall in love as Jake is initiated into the tribe, and they choose each other as mates.
 When Jake attempts to disable a bulldozer threatening a sacred Na'vi site, Administrator Parker Selfridge orders Hometree destroyed.

-Despite Grace's argument that destroying Hometree could damage Pandora's biological neural network, Selfridge gives Jake and Grace one hour to convince the Na'vi to evacuate.
+Despite Grace's argument that destroying Hometree would damage the biological neural network that encompasses all Pandoran life, Selfridge gives Jake and Grace one hour to convince the Na'vi to evacuate.
 Jake confesses that he was a spy and the Na'vi take him and Grace captive.
 Quaritch's soldiers destroy Hometree, killing many, including Neytiri's father, the clan chief.
 Mo'at frees Jake and Grace, but they are detached from their avatars and imprisoned by Quaritch's forces.
-Pilot Trudy Chacón, disgusted by Quaritch's brutality, airlifts Jake, Grace, and Norm to Grace's outpost.
-Grace is shot during the escape.
-Jake regains the Na'vi's trust by connecting his mind to that of Toruk, a dragon-like creature feared and revered by the Na'vi.
-At the sacred Tree of Souls, Jake pleads with Mo'at to heal Grace.
-The clan attempts to transfer Grace into her avatar with the aid of the Tree of Souls, but she dies.
-Supported by new chief Tsu'tey, Jake unites the clan, telling them to gather all the clans to battle the RDA.
+Pilot Trudy Chacón, disgusted by Quaritch's brutality, airlifts Jake, Grace, and Norm to Grace's outpost, but during the escape Grace is shot and fatally wounded.

+Jake regains the Na'vi's trust by connecting his mind to that of the Toruk, a dragon-like creature feared and revered by the Na'vi.
+Supported by Neytiri and the new chief Tsu'tey, Jake unites the clan, telling them to gather all the clans to battle the RDA.
 Quaritch organizes a strike against the Tree of Souls to demoralize the Na'vi.
-Jake prays to the Na'vi deity Eywa via a neural connection with the Tree of Souls.
+Before the battle, Jake prays to the Na'vi deity Eywa via a neural connection with the Tree of Souls.

 Tsu'tey and Trudy are among the battle's heavy casualties.
 The Na'vi are rescued when Pandoran wildlife unexpectedly join the attack and overwhelm the humans, which Neytiri interprets as Eywa answering Jake's prayer.
-Quaritch, wearing an AMP suit, escapes his crashed aircraft and breaks open the avatar link unit containing Jake's human body, exposing it to Pandora's poisonous atmosphere.
-As Quaritch prepares to slit Jake's avatar's throat, he is killed by Neytiri, who saves Jake from suffocation, seeing his human form for the first time.
-With the exceptions of Jake, Norm, and a select few others, all humans are expelled from Pandora.
-Jake is permanently transferred into his avatar with the aid of the Tree of Souls.
+Quaritch, in an AMP suit, escapes his crashed aircraft and breaks open the avatar link unit containing Jake's human body, exposing it to Pandora's poisonous atmosphere.
+As Quaritch prepares to kill Jake's avatar, he is killed by Neytiri, who saves Jake from suffocation, seeing his human form for the first time.

+In the aftermath of the war, the RDA are expelled from Pandora; only some humans are chosen to stay, including Max and Norm.
+Jake is permanently transferred into his avatar with the aid of the Tree of Souls, Neytiri, and Mo'at.